parthux1/sparkasse_export/README.md

 # sparkasse export

-A script for downloading transaction history of Sparkasse - Online Banking.
+A script for downloading transaction history of Sparkasse - Online Banking using selenium.
+Currently only tested for german language.

+You'll need to supply login username and password.
+An oauth2 request will be sent every time the script runs.

 ## Setup procedure

-- copy `config_template.yaml` and store it as `config.yaml`
+- duplicate `config_template.yaml` as `config.yaml`
 - replace all values in it
 - create your venv:
 ```bash